 SoundAsleep Dream Series Air Mattress

-If you’re after a tall, sturdy air mattress that won’t sink in the night, I’d recommend checking out the SoundAsleep Dream Series Air Mattress.
+If you’re after a tall, sturdy air mattress that won’t sink in the night, we’d recommend checking out the SoundAsleep Dream Series Air Mattress.
 This bed’s built with ComfortCoil Technology, which gives it volume and durability.
 It’s also built with a no-slip bottom cover, so this bad boy’s not going to move around like other air mattresses on the market.

 - The interior of the mattress is supported with “air coils,” which are designed to help maintain the shape of the bed throughout the night.